 On the northern coast of South America, Suriname is one of the three small countries that usually get forgotten by those thinking about the different countries on the continent.
-Sandwiched between French Guiana and Guyana, with a southern border with Brazil, this country has a coastline on the Caribbean Ocean and is a very interesting place to visit.
+Sandwiched between French Guiana and Guyana, with a southern border with Brazil, this country has a coastline on the Caribbean Sea and is a very interesting place to visit.

 10 Interesting Facts